VyZX: Formal Verification of a Graphical Quantum Language: Inductive

 \section{Inductive \zxdiags}

-We described translating parts of symmetric monoidal categories into inductive diagrams in the previous section and \Cref{tab:cat-to-ind}.
-Given the \zxcalc is a symmetric monoidal category generated by the Z and X \textit{spiders}, we can naturally translate the \zxcalc into an inductive datatype for \Coq, as shown \Cref{fig:blockconstructors}.
-Henceforth, we use the symbolic notation introduced in \Cref{tab:cat-to-ind}.
+Given the \zxcalc is a symmetric monoidal category (the interested reader may find more information about the category theoretical foundations in \Cref{sec:inductive}) generated by the Z and X \textit{spiders}, we can naturally translate the \zxcalc into an inductive datatype for \Coq, as shown in \Cref{fig:blockconstructors}.
+Note that for convenience we add a box (\(\square\)), which corresponds to the conventional Hadamard box in \zxcalc, which is technically not a core part of the \zxcalc.
 We define additional constructs for convenience.
-Relevant constructs include \coqe{n_stack1 : forall n, nat, ZX 1 1 -> ZX n n}, written \coqe{n ↑ zx}, which stacks a ZX diagram with a single input and output \(n\) times upwards.
-We further create a shorthand for \(n\) wires stacked called \coqe{n_wire n}.
+Relevant constructs include \coqe{n_stack1 : forall n : nat, ZX 1 1 -> ZX n n}, written \coqe{n ↑ zx}, which stacks a ZX diagram with a single input and output \(n\) times upwards.
+We also create a shorthand for \(n\) stacked wires called \coqe{n_wire n}.

-To assign meaning to our syntactic constructs, we construct a semantic evaluation function \(\semantics{.} : \zx{n}{m} \to \C^{2^m \times 2^n}\); a \zxdiag with $n$ inputs and $m$ outputs semantically evaluates to a matrix of size $2^m$ by $2^n$.
+To assign meaning to our syntactic constructs, we construct a semantic evaluation function \(\semantics{.} : \zx{n}{m} \to \texttt{Matrix } 2^m \times 2^n\); a \zxdiag with $n$ inputs and $m$ outputs semantically evaluates to a complex-valued matrix of size $2^m$ by $2^n$.
 In practice, all our semantics are built using QuantumLib's~\cite{QuantumLib} matrices and complex numbers.

 We implement \semantics{.} as shown in \Cref{fig:semantics}, with the minor difference that instead of generating the matrices for Z spiders through the composition of vectors, we directly build the resulting matrix.
-The same holds for swaps, which are also built directly.
-These two different representations are proven to be equivalent, with one being more useful for proof and the other for direct computation.
-Notice that some constructs such as \texttt{Wire}, \texttt{Box}, \texttt{Cap}, and \texttt{Cup} could be equivalently created out of various compositions of spiders.
-However, given that they will appear frequently in definitions and lemmas, it is useful to have them as their own constructors.
+The semantic definition of the X spider is also constructed using the equation seen in \Cref{fig:color-change}.
+Some constructs such as the wire ($\--$), Hadamard box ($\square$), cup ($\subset$), and cap ($\supset$), could be equivalently created out of various compositions of spiders; however, given that they will appear frequently in definitions and lemmas, it is useful to have them as their own constructors.

-We need a notion of equality to reason about statements in \vyzx.
-We define the equivalence relation \emph{proportionality}, as discussed in \Cref{sec:zx}:
+We define the equivalence relation \emph{proportionality} to state that two diagrams are equal up to a scalar factor: